I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iosetiopriorityhint.md

 <p><b>IoSetIoPriorityHint</b> returns STATUS_SUCCESS if the operation succeeds and the appropriate NTSTATUS value if the operation fails.</p>

 ## -remarks
 <p>For more information about priority hints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565403">Using IRP Priority Hints</a>.</p>

-<p>For more information about priority hints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565403">Using IRP Priority Hints</a>.</p>

 ## -requirements